thankthemaker/rESCue/README.md

 ### Hardware

-If your not interested in the Wheelbarrow PCB and want build it yourself or only want to use parts of this project, find the recommended hardware below.
+If your not interested in the rESCue PCB and want build it yourself or only want to use parts of this project, find the recommended hardware below.
 Other parts may also work, but the recommended parts are best tested.

 - [ESP32 D1 Mini](https://www.amazon.de/AZDelivery-Bluetooth-Internet-Development-Compatible/dp/B08BTRQNB3/), other ESP32 might also work but check if all needed GPIO are accessible